ThakurAyushi404/DayDreamerCoder/README.md

 💼 Current Role: Software Programmer at POS Mate Limited

 About Me
 Hello!
-I'm Ayushi, a passionate software developer with over 4 years of professional experience in designing, developing, and optimizing web applications.
-My expertise spans .NET Core, Web API, Machine Learning, and Natural Language Processing.

-Currently, I am working on building scalable kiosk systems, integrating secure payment gateways, and exploring the intersection of technology and user-centric solutions.
-I'm also pursuing a Master's in Applied Technology, where I focus on advanced computing and data-driven decision-making.

-Here’s a suggestion for your GitHub profile README.md:

-Ayushi Thakur 👩‍💻
-📍 Location: Auckland, New Zealand
-🎓 Education: Master of Applied Technology (Computer Science) | Bachelor of Technology (Computer Science) 💼 Current Role: Software Programmer at POS Mate Limited

-About Me
-Hello!
 I'm Ayushi, a passionate software developer with over 3 years of professional experience in designing, developing, and optimizing web applications.
 My expertise spans .NET Core, Web API, Machine Learning, and Natural Language Processing.

 Currently, I am working on building scalable kiosk systems, integrating secure payment gateways, and exploring the intersection of technology and user-centric solutions.
 I'm also pursuing a Master's in Applied Technology, where I focus on advanced computing and data-driven decision-making.